aiven/aiven-docs/docs/platform/concepts/maintenance-window.md

 of the service nodes, and quarterly patch updates are always mandatory.
 Other updates are initially optional.
 Advance notice is given for all updates.
-After optional updates have been available for six months, they become mandatory and are applied on the next week\'s maintenance window at the earliest.
+After optional updates have been available for six months, they become mandatory and are applied on the next week's maintenance window at the earliest.
 This means you have at least 7 days advance notice with exception of critical security updates.
 These critical updates are applied in the maintenance window of the current week.
 During service